 - Special re-entry permit if you are coming back within a year.

-If you come back to Japan within a year re-entry permission procedure at Regional Immigration Services Bureau will be free to come in as long as they have Residence Card and valid Passport.
+If you come back to Japan within a year, the re-entry permission procedure at Regional Immigration Services Bureau will be free to come in as long as they have Residence Card and valid Passport.

 - Re-entry permit if you are coming back to Japan after 1 year or later.